Philippe Van Parijs: Early life and education

-Born 23 May 1951, Philippe Van Parijs studied philosophy, law, political economy, sociology and linguistics at the Université Saint-Louis - Bruxelles in Brussels, at the Université catholique de Louvain (UCLouvain) in Louvain-la-Neuve, at the Katholieke Universiteit Leuven (KU Leuven) in Leuven, in Oxford, Bielefeld and California (Berkeley).
+Van Parijs studied philosophy, law, political economy, sociology and linguistics at the Université Saint-Louis - Bruxelles in Brussels, at the Université catholique de Louvain (UCLouvain) in Louvain-la-Neuve, at the Katholieke Universiteit Leuven (KU Leuven) in Leuven, in Oxford, Bielefeld and California (Berkeley).
 He holds doctorates in the social sciences (Louvain, 1977) and in philosophy (Oxford, 1980).

 Career

 He is professor at the Faculty of Economic, Social and Political Sciences of the University of Louvain (UCLouvain), where he directs the Hoover Chair of Economic and Social Ethics since its creation in 1991.
-He was a Visiting Professor at Harvard University's Department of Philosophy from 2004 to 2011, and has been a Visiting Professor at the Higher Institute of Philosophy of the Katholieke Universiteit Leuven since 2006, and a senior research fellow at Nuffield College, Oxford, since 2011.
+He was a visiting professor at Harvard University's Department of Philosophy from 2004 to 2011, and has been a visiting professor at the Higher Institute of Philosophy of the Katholieke Universiteit Leuven since 2006, and a senior research fellow at Nuffield College, Oxford, since 2011.

 Van Parijs has also held visiting positions at the Universities of Amsterdam, Manchester, Siena, Québec (Montréal), Wisconsin (Madison), Maine (Orono) and Aix-Marseille, the European University Institute (Florence), the Russian Academy of Sciences (Moscow), the Federal University of Rio de Janeiro, the Chinese Academy of Social Sciences (Beijing), the Catholic Faculties of Kinshasa (Congo), All Souls College (Oxford), Yale University, Sciences Po (Paris), the Catholic University of Uruguay, the Autonomous University of Barcelona and the École Normale Supérieure (Paris).

-He is one of the founders of the Basic Income European Network (BIEN), which was founded in 1986, and which became the Basic Income Earth Network in 2004, and he chairs its International Board.
+He is one of the founders of the Basic Income European Network (BIEN) in 1986, which became the Basic Income Earth Network in 2004, and he chairs its International Board.
 He coordinates the Ethical Forum of the University Foundation.
 He also coordinates the Pavia Group with Kris Deschouwer and, with Paul De Grauwe, the Re-Bel initiative.
 He is a member of Belgium's Royal Academy of Sciences, Letters and Fine Arts, of the International Institute of Philosophy, and of the European Academy of Sciences and Arts and fellow of the British Academy.
-In 2001, he was awarded the Francqui Prize, Belgium's most generous scientific prize.
+In 2001, he was awarded the Francqui Prize.
+He became a chair on the Brussels Council for Multilingualism in 2020.

 Work

 Basic income

 In Real Freedom for All: What (if anything) can justify capitalism?
-(1995) he argues for both the justice and feasibility of a basic income for every citizen.
+(1995) he argues for both the justice and feasibility of a basic income for every citizen (UBI).
 Van Parijs asserts that it promotes the achievement of a real freedom to make choices.
 For example, he purports that one cannot really choose to stay at home to raise children or start a business if one cannot afford to.
 As proposed by Van Parijs, such freedom should be feasible through taxing the scarce, valued social good of jobs, as a form of income redistribution.
+In a 2025 interview, Van Parijs stated that artificial intelligence would lead to further wealth and power inequality, which could be counteracted with the implementation of UBI.